xubingyue/avocadodb/Documentation/Books/Manual/Administration/Configuration/Cache.md

 Hash cache options
 ==================

-Since ArangoDB 3.2, the several core components of the server use a cache system which pools memory across many different cache tables.
+Since AvocadoDB 3.2, the several core components of the server use a cache system which pools memory across many different cache tables.
 In order to provide intelligent internal memory management, the system periodically reclaims memory from caches which are used less often and reallocates it to caches which get